Allergy FAQ

 Blood IgE Allergy Tests

-If blood IgE allergy tests are required, we will nearly always apply a local anaesthetic 'magic-cream'.
+If blood IgE allergy tests are required, we will nearly always apply a local anaesthetic 'magic cream'.
 We can do this for both adults and children.
-This takes about 40 minutes to take effect so is best applied early on in the consultation.
+This takes about 40 minutes to take effect, so it is best applied early on in the consultation.
 In younger children, it may be that the application of LA cream is more stressful than having the test done without (especially true if they remember having had the cream applied before).

 You may wish to prepare children for their testing by referring to staff in a personable manner.
 Dr Du Toit, for example, is often referred to as 'Dr George' or just 'George'.
-Children like to know that they will first be seen by a friendly nurse and always like to know the name.
+Children like to know that a friendly nurse will first see them and always like to know the name.
 We support the #hellomynameis movement.
 Testing often works better if just a single parents attends, the dynamic with both parents can prove too distracting.
 After completing allergy tests, children are rewarded with stickers.
-Bring along favoured distractions or comforters, for example a teddy bear, toy, DVD or other electronic gizmo's, but 'over-distraction' may prove unhelpful.
-These tips also apply to adults, if you are needle phobic you may lay down during testing in order to avoid vaso-vagal reactions.
+Bring along favoured distractions or comforters, for example, a teddy bear, toy, DVD or other electronic gizmo, but 'over-distraction' may prove unhelpful.
+These tips also apply to adults, if you are needle phobic you may lay down during testing to avoid vaso-vagal reactions.

 Safety

 Both skin and blood testing have excellent safety records.
 Occasionally, Skin Testing will induce multiple large itchy hives; we will immediately treat this with an antihistamine.
 Rubbing an allergen into the eye can result in troubling local reactions.
-Anaphylaxis is described after SPT'ing but this is extremely rare indeed.
-Skin testing to medications is more dangerous than testing to foods and aero-allergens.
+Anaphylaxis is described after SPT, but it is extremely rare.
+Skin testing for medications is more dangerous than testing for foods and aero-allergens.
 Very occasionally, patients will feel 'faint' due to vasovagal reactions (usually teenage males).
-Blood testing is also safe with local mild bleeding and a small heamatoma being the only rare complication.
+Blood testing is also safe, with local mild bleeding and a small haematoma being the only rare complication.
 Older patients should lay down for the above procedures if they anticipate feeling faint.

 What emergency and travel plans can be made?